efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-18-sylvans-guide-intro-by-superforms.md

 ### Tech Cards:
 A core of 15 cards leaves 5 cards to be filled, and there are number of excellent choices:

-* {Sylvan Guardioak} (Guard):
+* 1 x {Sylvan Guardioak} (Guard):
 Similar to Hermit, Guard can stack your deck (from the grave) when milled and can mill every turn when on the field.
-1×.

-* {World Carrotweight Champion} (Carrot):
+* 1 - 2 x {World Carrotweight Champion} (Carrot):
 A very easy special summon once milled, allowing you to clear a flipped Mushroom or discard a Rose in the process.
 Works nicely with ECon if he ends up in your hand.
 Inspiration for vegetable fighters across the globe.
-1–2×.

-* {Sylvan Flowerknight}:
+* 1 - 2 x {Sylvan Flowerknight}:
 An 1800 ATK beater that acts like a baby Hermit, milling on summon only and stacking a single card.
 A decent choice for more monster-heavy builds.
-1–2×.

-* {Raging Mad Plants}:
+* 1 x {Raging Mad Plants}:
 Very strong late-game card, giving huge one-time ATK boosts to all your Plants.
 Borders on being too aggressive, but the game-ending potential is hard to ignore.
-1×.

-* {Jar of Avarice}:
+* 1 - 2 x {Jar of Avarice}:
 Excellent option for recycling your Sylvans, plus gives you a free draw (which is very useful when used in combination with the next three tech options).
-1–2×.

-* {Divine Wrath}:
+* 1 - 3 x {Divine Wrath}:
 Stops a large number of monsters dead in their tracks while also giving you a way to get Rose into the grave.
 The discard cost is almost never an issue as you accumulate resources in hand pretty easily with this deck.
 A great out vs things that would otherwise give the deck trouble: {Citadel Whale}, {Hazy Flame Sphynx}, {Golden Flying Fish}, {Abyss Soldier}, {Snipe Hunter}, etc. Anything that can deal with a face-down Mushroom without flipping it is a threat and Divine Wrath stops a lot of these threats.
-1–3×.

-* {Dark Core}:
+* 1 - 2 x {Dark Core}:
 Mainly a side option against Cyber Angels as an extra way to deal with giant, protected monsters.
-1–2×.

-* {Monster Reincarnation}:
+* 1 - 2 x {Monster Reincarnation}:
 Great consistency card for getting Hermit out, ideally by discarding a Rose when retrieving Hermit after it’s been milled.
-1–2×.

 * {Magical Merchant}:
 Although Merchant is probably best in a dedicated build rather than teched into a more “standard” Sylvan deck. {Ultimate Providence} is also a budget replacement for Divine Wrath and has added flexibility (although this is rarely ever needed; monster effects give Sylvans the most trouble).

 ---